Find Your Perfect Eyewear

 MYKITA is a real expert when it comes to 3D printing.
 Especially the MYLON collection stands for high-end 3D-printed designs.

-What are the best 3D-printing eyewear brands?
+What are the best 3D-printing eyewear brands

 We have compiled a selection of premium eyewear brands that have achieved outstanding results.
 The list is handpicked by FAVR and contains amazing eyewear created with 3D-printing.
 Here’s a list of the most important manufacturers: